 As a quick heads up, the multiplier is negligible in reality, and with ever increasing levels of debt it may even be less than unity, but check out the link for more details.

-Although the model is specifically designed as part of Keynes' general ideas about how boosting aggregate demand can counteract short-run disruptions to the economy (typically caused by declines in business confidence that lead investment levels to fall), it is a fair criticism to note that there is no mention of any implications for the economic growth rate in the long-run when such stimulus policies are followed.
+Although the model is specifically designed as part of Keynes' general ideas about how boosting consumption or other spending metrics can counteract short-run disruptions to the economy (typically caused by declines in business confidence that lead investment levels to fall), it is a fair criticism to note that there is no mention of any implications for the economic growth rate in the long-run when such stimulus policies are followed.

-As you will see from my explanation of Endogenous Growth Theory, the key determinant of long-run growth is the rate of saving, because savings fuel private sector investment.
-This may be a problem if government actions to boost the economy in the short-run come at the expense of permanently lower rates of saving (and a higher consumption rate by extension).
+As you will see from my explanation of Endogenous Growth Theory, the key determinant of long-run growth is the rate of saving because, as explained in my article about the saving function, savings fuel private sector investment.
+This may be a problem if government actions to boost the economy in the short-run come at the expense of permanently lower rates of saving in the long-run (and a higher consumption rate by extension).
+Excessive government spending can effectively squeeze out investment by borrowing from savers - a process known as 'Crowding Out'.

 The false counter to this criticism is that saving in the short-run will be reduced if the economy is allowed to decline, as predicted by the Paradox of Thrift, and that once business confidence is restored the stimulus package can be stopped so that saving and investment can return to normal levels.